AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-stream-views.md

 1. To test this stream view, click the menu icon and select **API Console** under Developer Tools.

-1. In the `URI` field enter `/Namespaces/MyOCS/Streams/MyOCS.NorthAmerica.SLTC.PumpA/Data/Transform/Last?streamViewId=MyOCS.PumpTemperatureView`, then click **GET**.
+1. In the `URI` field, enter `/Namespaces/MyOCS/Streams/MyOCS.NorthAmerica.SLTC.PumpA/Data/Transform/Last?streamViewId=MyOCS.PumpTemperatureView`, then click **GET**.

    **Note**: If you use a different namespace, you might need to substitute that in place of `/Namespaces/MyOCS`.